-27. Defence personnel and persons engaged under contract working offsite are required to dispose of classified waste in accordance with DSPF Principle 10 - Classification and Protection of Official Information.
+27. Defence personnel and persons engaged under contract working offsite are required to dispose of classified waste in accordance with DSPF Principle 10 - Assessing and Protecting Official Information.
 If classified waste cannot be disposed of appropriately when offsite, it is to be securely stored until it can be securely transferred to a facility where proper disposal may occur.